gabstopper/chef-mcafee/README.md

 * `cookbook_file` retrieve installation packages from cookbook_file **TODO

 * `uncpath` retrieve installation packages from uncpath **TODO

+* `product_info` override product specific settings, specifically:
+  * :package  package name; i.e. myMcafeeInstaller.zip
+  * :installer  name of installer package
+  * :install_key  name of product, for Windows this is the name listed in Add/Remove Programs.
+For *nix the package name

 **Note**: If `url`, `cookbook_file` or `uncpath` are not specified, the required installer packages and files will come from the attributes/default.rb.
 See 'attributes' section above for predefined attributes.